 - Statement of Care: You must complete Part C - Statement of Care Recipient (page 3) of the DE 2501F, and have it signed by the care recipient or their authorized representative.

-- Physician/Practitioner’s Certification: You also need Part D - Physician/Practitioner’s Certification (page 4) of the DE 2501F completed and signed by the care recipient’s physician/practitioner.
-The physician/practitioner may submit the certification using SDI Online or they can complete and sign the paper form.
+- Physician/Practitioner’s Certification: You also need Part D - Physician/Practitioner’s Certification (page 4) of the DE 2501F completed and signed by the care recipient’s licensed health professional.
+The licensed health professional may submit the certification using SDI Online or they can complete and sign the paper form.

-Note: If the physician/practitioner wishes to submit Part D – Physician/Practitioner’s Certificate using SDI Online, allow five business days for the EDD to receive and process your claim.
+Note: If the licensed health professional wishes to submit Part D – Physician/Practitioner’s Certificate using SDI Online, they should allow five business days for us to receive and process your claim.

-After your paper claim has been received, your physician/practitioner can search for your claim in SDI Online using the last four digits of your Social Security number, last name, and date of birth.
+After your paper claim has been received, your licensed health professional can search for your claim in SDI Online using the last four digits of your Social Security number, last name, and date of birth.

-It is your responsibility to have the physician/practitioner complete and sign the form and submit it to the EDD within 41 days from the date your family leave begins or you may lose benefits.
+It is your responsibility to have the licensed health professional complete and sign the form and submit it to us within 41 days from the date your family leave begins or you may lose benefits.